radioactivedecay/radioactivedecay/docs/source/usage.rst

      'U-234': 85.01287846492669, 'U-235': 0.2689881021544942,
      'U-238': 85.00820732184867}

-Time units can be entered as :code:`'s'`, :code:`'m'`, :code:`'h'`,
-:code:`'d'`, :code:`'y'` for seconds, minutes, hours, days and years, respectively.
+``decay()`` takes two arguments: the decay time period and its units.
+The units can be entered using :code:`'s'`, :code:`'m'`, :code:`'h'`, :code:`'d'`, :code:`'y'` for seconds, minutes, hours, days and years, respectively.

 Radionuclide name formatting and metastable states
 --------------------------------------------------

-``radioactivedecay`` supports radionuclides specified in three ways, e.g. the following are all equivalent ways for radon-222:
+Radionuclides can be specified in three different ways.
+The following are all equivalent ways to specify radon-222:

 .. code-block:: python3